turbot/flowpipe-mod-gcp-thrifty/compute/docs/correct_one_compute_node_group_if_autoscaling_disabled.md

-# Correct one compute node group if autoscaling disabled
+# Correct one Compute node group if autoscaling disabled

 ## Overview